alamo-classes/2021FALL-GAME2338-TEAM-A/Test_Report.md

 #### Number of Test performed

-4
+3

 #### Number of Defects

 The defects in the game are small and random.
 Should be looked into with automative testing and some time to fix it.
 Otherwise none of it is game breaking for the most part.
-I (William) found small ones, but Cody has more experience in Destiny 2.
+I (William) found small ones, but Cody has more experience in Destiny 2 and understands the game better.

 #### Requirements Status

 (Paragraph)
-* According to your test plan requirements did your test case runs meet your listed requirements.
+* The requirements from the test proved good.
+It helped both testers get their assignements done and able to understand testing more better.

 ### Test Environment